Meet the Bylers

 Zach Byler

-When the opportunity arose to continue Murray’s Muteki Knives legacy, it seemed like the opportunity of a lifetime.
+I met Murray several years ago, through some mutual friends and immediately admired his ability to make top quality knives.
+Fast forward a few years, my wife and I had the privilege of Murray gifting us with one of his beautiful kitchen knives as a wedding present and got to experience first hand how sharp his knives are.
+When the opportunity arose to continue Murray’s Muteki Knives line, it seemed like the opportunity of a lifetime.
 I love how making knives requires my full concentration and how my mind and hands have to work together to shape a knife.
-I feel very privileged to have been taught by Murray, the tips and nuances of what makes Japanese blades so renowned.
+I feel very privileged to have been taught by Murray and to be able to be a bladesmith.

 Zane Byler